yoriyuki/nksnd/README.md

 Currently, nksnd is under development and not usable as a conversion engine.
 The supposed user is a developer who want to develop a new kana-kanji or similar conversion engine.

 ## Download
-Close from github.
+Clone from github.
 There is no master branch.
 Currently there is only one integration branch:

 - nksnd-warabi